View Andrew ROTHERY's Notice on nzherald.co.nz and share memories

 |

 ROTHERY, Andrew Ian.
-It is with tremendous sadness that the Rothery family announce the loss of their loved son, brother and father.
+It is with tremendous sadness that the Rothery family announce the loss of their loved and darling Andrew.
 Beloved son of Ian and Val, brother of Michael, Annette and Suzy and brother-in-law of Sarah and Kevin.
-Loved by his sons Nevan and Torin, and their mother Lynda.
-Our darling son, brother and father.
+Loved and adored by his sons Nevan and Torin, their mother Lynda, and treasured Uncle of Amy, Sophia, Vivien, Brandon and Amanda.
 Words cannot express how broken our family is now that you are no longer with us.
 Our great memories of you and your life with us will be cherished forever.
-A celebration of Andrew's life will be held at 1pm on Friday 30 October at St Ignatius Catholic Church, 12 Kotiri St, St Heliers, Auckland.
+A celebration of Andrew's life will be held at 1pm on Friday 30th October at St Ignatius Catholic Church, 12 Kotiri Street, St Heliers, Auckland.
 Aroha Funerals 09 5270266